Ircama/hostp2pd/README.md

   eof
   ```

+In this documentation, the UNIX system is where *hostp2pd* is installed and run, generally acting as P2P-GO.
+The P2P device is generally an Android smartphone (or another Linux/Windows system).

 To start a Wi-Fi Direct connection of an Android smartphone and connect a UNIX system running *hostp2pd*, tap Settings > Wi-Fi > Advanced settings > Wi-Fi Direct and wait for the peer UNIX device to appear.
 Select it, optionally type the PIN and wait for connection established.
 If the default configuration is used, which exploits a predefined persistent group, any subsequent reconnection to this group is done without repeating the WPS authorization process.
 As previously explained, through this process the mobile/cellular connection is not disabled while the Wi-Fi Direct connection is active.

 Depending on the capabilities of the wlan device driver, the AP virtual interface has to be stopped before creating a P2P-GO group.
 As already mentioned, a persistent P2P-GO group can provide AP capabilities together with the Wi-Fi Direct functionalities.